Titikshaapte25/leetcode/Day-5/C++/README.md

-#Palindrome Number Checker (C++)
+C++ Code for Palindrome Detection

-This code implements a bool isPalindrome(int x) function that efficiently determines whether a given integer is a palindrome.
-A palindrome is a number that reads the same backward as forward, e.g., 1221, 101, etc.
+This C++ code implements a function isPalindrome that determines whether a given integer x is a palindrome.
+A palindrome is a number that reads the same backward as forward, such as 121, 1001, or -9009.

-##Key Features:
+Key Features:

-O(log n) time complexity for efficient number reversal Handles negative numbers and single-digit numbers
-Uses clear variable names and comments for readability
+Handles both positive and negative numbers (except overflow).
+Efficiently reverses the integer using iterative calculation.
+Provides clear test cases for demonstration.

-#How It Works:
+How It Works:

-Check if the number is negative, negative numbers cannot be palindromes.
-Create two variables:
-    org: stores the original number.
-    rev: stores the reversed number built digit by digit.
+isPalindrome Function:

+Returns false if x is negative.
+Initializes variables org to store the original x and rev to accumulate the reversed value.
-While org is greater than 0:
+Iterates while org is greater than 0:
-Extract the last digit of org: org % 10.
+Extracts the least significant digit using % 10.
-Multiply rev by 10 to shift existing digits left.
+Multiplies rev by 10 to shift existing digits left.
-Add the extracted digit to rev: rev = (10 * rev) + (org % 10).
+Adds the extracted digit to rev to build the reversed number.
-Remove the last digit from org: org /= 10.
+Divides org by 10 to remove the processed digit.
-Compare the original number (x) and the reversed number (rev).
-Return true if they are equal, false otherwise.
+Compares the original x and the reversed rev. If they are equal, x is a palindrome; otherwise, it's not.

-##Usage:
-Include the necessary headers: <iostream> and <vector>.
+Testing:

+The runTestCases function takes a vector of integers as input.
-Create a Solution object.
+Creates a Solution object to access the isPalindrome function.
-Call the isPalindrome(int x) method, passing the integer to be checked.
-The method returns true if the number is a palindrome, false otherwise.

-##Test Cases:
-This code includes a runTestCases function that demonstrates usage and verifies the results for a few sample inputs.

-##Additional Notes:
-This solution uses integer arithmetic to reverse the number, avoiding potential string conversion overhead.
+Iterates through the test cases vector, calling isPalindrome for each value and printing the result.

+Enhancements:

+Overflow Handling: The current code might overflow for very large x values.
+Consider using safer data types like long long or BigNumber libraries.
+Error Handling: The code assumes valid input.
+Add checks for invalid types or unexpected values (e.g., strings).
-Consider expanding the test cases to cover more edge cases.
+Edge Cases: Consider handling non-numeric inputs or empty test cases more gracefully.

-###Contributing:
-We welcome contributions and improvements to this code.
-Please fork the repository and submit pull requests.
+Time and Space Complexity: Analyze the code's time and space complexity and optimize if necessary.